 Basil contains antioxidant-rich volatile essential oils, which are considered hydrophobic.
 This means they don’t dissolve in water and are light and small enough to travel through the air and the pores within our skin.
 Basil’s volatile essential oils are what give the herb its distinct smell and taste, but they’re also responsible for the healing benefits of basil.

 Herbs like basil contain essential oil compounds because these help the plant defend itself from predators like bugs, rodents and strains of bacteria in the soil.
 When we ingest these protective oils, we experience similar benefits: a boost in immunity and protection from disease.
-The most common cooking basil used as a fresh herb in recipes is Italian basil, which also boasts numerous health benefits because of it’s high levels of antioxidants, magnesium and vitamins.
+The most common cooking basil used as a fresh herb in recipes is Italian basil, which also boasts numerous health benefits because of its high levels of antioxidants, magnesium and vitamins.

 Basil extract is also used to create perfumes, household cleaners and in dental-care products since one of the known benefits of basil is its ability to act as an anti-bacterial and anti-microbial agent that fights germs and bacteria.